IBMIntegration/IBM-CP4I-OpenShift-AWS/OpenShift_4_2_Dev_nonHA/README.md

 1. Follow the steps to configure the AWS account from the [OpenShift Installing AWS Page](https://docs.openshift.com/container-platform/4.2/installing/installing_aws/installing-aws-account.html)

 1. This guide uses the following parameters:
-    - Install directory: `dev_cluster` (located at the same path than the `openshift-install` executable.
+    - Install directory: `dev` (located at the same path than the `openshift-install` executable.
     - Domain: `cloud.mydomain.com`
     - Cluster name: `dev`